Terms of Service

 9. During Your Placement

 You will be supervised by a Named Supervisor appointed by the hospital.
-You must follow all hospital rules and policies, attend during the agreed hours, and must not engage in any clinical practice (see section 3).
+You must follow all hospital rules and policies, attend during the agreed hours, and stay within the scope of practice agreed with your supervisor and permitted by your visa (see section 3).

 The hospital may end your placement early if you breach hospital rules, behave unprofessionally, or if your continued presence poses a risk.
 If this happens because of your conduct, no refund is payable.